 Guests are welcome to bring their own food and beverages, as well as a small cart to transport personal items and specimens.
 Chairs and umbrellas may also be brought to this event.

-Learn the tricks of the trade from Director of Education & Paleontologist, Dr. Holly Schreiber and/or Director of Science, Catherine Konieczny, M.S.
+Learn the tricks of the trade from Associate Director & Paleontologist, Dr. Holly Schreiber and/or Director of Science, Catherine Konieczny, M.S.
 Tour the site and learn all the best spots to hunt for fossils.
 During this two hour tour we’ll teach you how to find, dig, and preserve all the fossil treasures you find.
 Bring your own tools or borrow from our limited supply.

 No experience necessary.
 All ages welcome — this program will run rain or shine, dress for the weather.